yandex-cloud/docs/en/managed-opensearch/operations/connect.md

 - From a VM in {{ yandex-cloud }}

-   {% if audience != "internal" %}

    1. [Create](../../compute/quickstart/quick-create-linux.md) a Linux VM in the same [network](../../vpc/concepts/network.md) as the cluster.
    1. [Connect](../../compute/operations/vm-connect/ssh.md) to the virtual machine over SSH.

-   {% else %}

-   1. Create a Linux VM in the same virtual network as the cluster.
-   1. Connect to the virtual machine over SSH.

-   {% endif %}

    1. Install the dependencies:

          ```bash